datastax/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

   bucket does not drop suddenly (which would otherwise strand the graduated SSTables on higher levels), since `olderMinDensity` holds the base size steady at the size of the graduated SSTables.

+### Applicability

+An sstable's age comes from its minimum timestamp, which compaction recomputes over the data that survives it: superseded cells are dropped, so the output of a compaction can be younger than its inputs.
+On an append-only, time-series-shaped table this is exactly what is wanted.
+On an overwrite-heavy table it means sstables can keep re-entering the youngest bucket and data may never reach the oldest one, so a tombstone-clearing tier such as `L1000000` may never fire.

 ## Differences with STCS and LCS